Civil rights movement (1865–1896): Secondary and collegiate education

-Almost all colleges in the South were strictly segregated; a handful of northern colleges accepted black students.
+Almost all colleges in the South were strictly segregated; a handful of northern colleges accepted Black students.
 Private schools were established across the South by churches, and especially by northern denominations, to provide education after elementary schooling.
 They focused on secondary level (high school) work and provided a small amount of collegiate work.
 Tuition was minimal, so national and local churches often supported the colleges financially, and also subsidized some teachers.
 The largest dedicated organization was the American Missionary Association, chiefly sponsored by the Congregational churches of New England.

-In 1900, Northern churches or organizations they sponsored operated 247 schools for blacks across the South, with a budget of about $1 million.
+In 1900, Northern churches or organizations they sponsored operated 247 schools for Black people across the South, with a budget of about $1 million.
 They employed 1600 teachers and taught 46,000 students.
 At the collegiate level the most prominent private schools were Fisk University in Nashville, Atlanta University, and Hampton Institute in Virginia.
 A handful were founded in northern states.
 Howard University was a federal school based in Washington.

 In 1890, Congress expanded the land-grant plan to include federal support for state-sponsored colleges across the South.
-It required southern states with segregated systems to establish black colleges as land-grant institutions so that all students would have an opportunity to study at such places.
+It required southern states with segregated systems to establish Black colleges as land-grant institutions so that all students would have an opportunity to study at such places.
 Hampton Normal and Agricultural Institute was of national importance because it set the standards for industrial education.
 Of even greater influence was Tuskegee Normal School for Colored Teachers, founded in 1881 by the state of Alabama and led by Hampton alumnus Booker T. Washington until his death in 1915.
-Elsewhere, in 1900 there were few black students enrolled in college-level work.
-Only 22 blacks graduated from college before the Civil War.
-Oberlin College in Ohio was a pioneer; it graduated its first black student in 1844.
-The number of black graduates rose rapidly: 44 graduated in the 1860s; 313 in the 1870s; 738 in the 1880s; 1126 in the 1890s; and 1613 in the decade 1900–1909.
+Elsewhere, in 1900 there were few Black students enrolled in college-level work.

+Only 22 Black people graduated from college before the Civil War.
+Oberlin College in Ohio was a pioneer; it graduated its first Black student in 1844.
+The number of Black graduates rose rapidly: 44 graduated in the 1860s; 313 in the 1870s; 738 in the 1880s; 1126 in the 1890s; and 1613 in the decade 1900–1909.
 They became professionals; 54% became teachers; 20% became clergyman; others were physicians, lawyers or editors.
 They averaged about $15,000 in wealth.
 Many provided intellectual and organizational support for civic projects, especially civil rights activities at the local level.
 While the colleges and academies were generally coeducational, historians until recently largely ignored the role of women as students and teachers.